josh-wilson6289/mars-vacation-homes/README.md

 ## User Story

 ```
-The year is:
+The year is 2050:
-AS AN astroanut working with NASA
+AS AN person looking to colonize mars
 I WANT to be able to retireve photos from various rovers and cameras, as well as retrive 5 day's of  weather data from Elysium Planitia on Mars.
-SO THAT I can accurately assess and monitor the conditions on Mars as time goes on.
+SO THAT I can accurately assess and monitor the conditions on Mars.
 ```

-## Acceptance Criteria
+##Website Functionality

 ```
 GIVEN I am using an astronomical weather app